-- Much more realistic, especially for studying short-term fluctuations - But no absolute fit tests are possible without saturated model! - Btw, "dynamic" multilevel SEM (in Mplus terms) just adds options for fitting lagged effects of latent predictors (across rows) with missing data - > Pay attention to centering methods, especially given random slopes! - See Hoffman (2019): EXACT SAME SYNTAX gives different level-2 parameters when estimated using ML vs Bayes in Mplus 8.0+! - This can lead to inadvertent smushing of all kinds using ML... be careful!
+- Much more realistic, especially for studying short-term fluctuations - But no absolute fit tests are provided without a saturated model! - > Btw, "dynamic" multilevel SEM (in Mplus terms) just adds options for fitting lagged effects of latent predictors (across rows) with missing data - > Pay attention to centering methods, especially given random slopes! - See Hoffman (2019): EXACT SAME SYNTAX gives different versions of the level-2 parameters when estimated using ML vs Bayes in Mplus 8.0+! - This can lead to inadvertent smushing of all kinds using ML... be careful!